Benalla Migrant Camp

 The Benalla Migrant Camp, formally known as the Benalla Holding Centre and the Benalla Migrant Accommodation Centre, was one of 23 similar camps established by the Australian government to provide temporary housing for non-British new arrivals in post-World War II Australia.
-The Camp occupied the former Royal Australian Air Force (RAAF) No.11 Elementary Flying Training School (1941-1944), adjacent to a small aerodrome on the outskirts of Benalla in north east Victoria.
-Opening in 1949, the Benalla Migrant Camp was a modest-sized holding centre, accommodating 200 – 400 people.
-It survived national reviews of migrant accommodation needs in 1953 and 1959, but by 1967, the number of residents had diminished sufficiently for the Camp to close.
-By that time, over 60,000 people — mainly of Polish, Latvian, Lithuanian, German and Estonian origins, as well as other nationalities — had been accommodated there.
+Opened in Benalla in 1949, it housed migrant families until 1967 (including unsupported mothers and their children), when the number of residents had diminished sufficiently for the camp to close.
+By that time, over 60,000 people, mainly of Polish, Latvian, Lithuanian, German, and Estonian origins, as well as other nationalities, had been accommodated there.
+After decades of neglect, the site was finally recognised and state heritage listed in 2016.

-Benalla Migrant Camp
+Description

 Initially, the Benalla Migrant Camp was intended as a ‘holding centre’ to provide short-term accommodation for the dependent families of new arrivals, all of whom had been processed at the larger Bonegilla Migrant Reception Centre.
-The migrants arrived in Australia as a part of a large-scale immigration programme launched to increase Australia's population, and hence its labour force.
+The migrants (primarily central and eastern Europeans) arrived in Australia as a part of a large-scale immigration programme launched to increase Australia's population, and hence its labour force.
 Contracted to work in government allocated employment as a condition of their migration, the breadwinners of migrant families were dispatched to various places of employment.
 If they were unable to find family accommodation close to their work, their dependants were put into a holding centre like Benalla.
-In this way, the Benalla Camp was initially associated with family separation — a system which received widespread criticism.
-The Camp also took in supporting mothers and was equipped with child care facilities so the women could work, which was highly unusual for the time.
+In this way, the camp was initially associated with family separation — a system which received widespread criticism.
+The camp also took in supporting mothers and was equipped with child care facilities so the women could work, which was highly unusual for the time.

 Camp accommodation at Benalla comprised basic ex-military ‘P-type’ corrugated iron huts (initially unlined and without power-points), with separate communal cooking and washing facilities, and other facilities such as a kindergarten, school, hall, hospital, shops and a gymnasium.
 In the first few years of camp operation, Nissen Huts were also added to the camp to increase capacity.

 Camp residents received medical checks, and attended courses in English language and the Australian way of life.
 Generally residents were expected to stay at the Holding Centre between four and six months.
-Some stayed until they had completed their migration agreement obligations to the Australian Government, which was 2 years’ labour contract.
+Some stayed until they had completed their migration agreement obligations to the Australian government, which was 2 years’ labour contract.
 A number stayed much longer — in some instances up to 15 years.
 Residents were required to pay a tariff for their accommodation.